Drain Cleaning Tips »

-- Note: if you believe that there could be tree roots in the septic leach field lines:
+- Important: if you believe that there could be tree roots in the septic leach field lines:

 - If there are many fine tree roots, you may be able to loosen the roots with a sewer jetter, and then pull out the long strings of roots by hand or by using a rented mechanical drum auger that has a root cutting blade.

 - If there are larger tree roots in the line, you might need to start by using a rented mechanical drum auger with a root cutting blade to dislodge the roots, and then flush the line with a sewer jetter to remove the septic sludge.

 - To clean the septic leach field with a sewer jetter: